 Weight and Dimensions

-The physical dimensions and weights of both Nikon Monarch 7 8 x 30 and 10 x 30 are very crucial factor to consider as they are mostly used by tourist or day nature-watching enthusiasts.
+The physical dimensions and weights of both Nikon Monarch 7 8 x 30 and 10 x 30 are very crucial factors to consider as they are mostly used by tourist or day nature-watching enthusiasts.

 Luckily enough, they are quite small and their weights don’t exceed 500 grams.
 This makes them rather favorable as they are not bothersome.
 The 8 x 30 weighs 434 g while 10 x 30 weighs 439 g making it slightly heavier.

 Both binoculars have a dimension of 4.6 x 4.8 in. and are shaped such that they fit well in your slightly bigger pockets, also when you hang them around your neck hardly will you experience any ruffle.